 study and learnAdvisees in the MS in Education (MS Ed) and Master of Art Theological Studies (MATS) programs will seek guidance if they desire to complete their program with the comprehensive exam.
-(The comprehensive exam is not an option for MS in Educational Administration.)
+(The comprehensive exam is not an option for MS in Educational Administration or MS in Special Education.)
 Advisors themselves often have questions about the purpose and procedures of the exam.
 Guidelines have been developed to help the advisor understand the exam and respond to students.

 The purpose of the exam is to allow the student to demonstrate a level of knowledge, understanding, and application of that knowledge within his/her area of emphasis and within his/her educational setting that appreciably exceeds that of someone who has achieved a bachelor’s degree.
-The exam is a five-hour written exam.
+The exam is a 10-week, three-question exercise in which students craft detailed responses and conduct an oral defense.

 In preparation for the exam, the advisor may share the following with his/her students.